carlo-stich/almost-vanilla/README.md

 3. Prevent folders/files from being copied to the build

-    If you don't want a component or component folder in your `dist` folder after building, use an underscore in front of the file/folder name.
+    If you don't want a component or component folder to be included in your final dist folder after building, use an underscore (`_`) in front of the file or folder name:

+    A `_folder` will exclude the folder and all its contents from the build.

+    A `_file` will exclude only that file.

+    📌 Note: If a file is already inside an underscored folder (like `_components/`), you don’t need to prefix the file itself with an underscore.

     <details>
     <summary>
-        Example
+        Example (expand)
     </summary>

     Change file/folder name to `/website/_components/button.html` or `/website/_button.html`